jai-bansal-3775/Final-Repo/README.md

+###### Edit : Due to some context issue, my frontend folder is in another branch i.e. master branch.
+To view the frontend code, select the master branch in the header section.

 # Real Estate Listing Application
 A real estate listing application built using the MERN (MongoDB, Express, React, Node.js) stack.
 This application allows users to sign up, log in, view properties and search properties.